Goals for an unpredictable world

 What tells you where you are

 Metrics on a spectrum (current → target).
 One metric at infinite level, multiple at cycle level.
 Observable states at immediate level.
 Key Results: measurable outcomes, typically 3–5 per objective.
 Scored 0–1.0.
 Hill charts: uphill (figuring out) → downhill (executing).
 No metrics.
-Binary: on track / off track.
-Weekly L10 pulse check.

 Role of strategy